Clovis First

-The Clovis First theory refers to the hypothesis that the Clovis culture represents the earliest human presence in the Americas about 13,000 years ago.
-The theory dominated thinking on New World anthropology for much of the 20th century.
+The Clovis First hypothesis refers to the thesis that the Clovis culture represents the earliest human presence in the Americas about 13,000 years ago.
+The hypothesis dominated thinking on the peopling of the Americas for much of the 20th century.

 Numerous claims of earlier human presence began to challenge the Clovis first model beginning in the 1990s, culminating in significant discoveries at Monte Verde, Chile, dating back 14,500 years.

-Early Dominance
+Early dominance

 A 2005 study from Rutgers University theorized that the pre-1492 native populations of the Americas are the descendants of only 70 individuals who crossed the land bridge between Asia and North America.

 Historically, theories about migration into the Americas have revolved around migration from Beringia through the interior of North America.
-The discovery of artifacts in association with Pleistocene faunal remains near Clovis, New Mexico in the early 1930s required extension of the timeframe for the settlement of North America to the period during which glaciers were still extensive.
+The discovery of artifacts in association with Pleistocene faunal remains near Clovis, New Mexico, in the early 1930s required extension of the timeframe for the settlement of North America to the period during which glaciers were still extensive.
 That led to the hypothesis of a migration route between the Laurentide and Cordilleran ice sheets to explain the early settlement.
 The Clovis site was host to a lithic technology characterized by spear points with an indentation, or flute, where the point was attached to the shaft.
 A lithic complex characterized by the Clovis Point technology was subsequently identified over much of North America and in South America.
 The association of Clovis complex technology with late Pleistocene faunal remains led to the theory that it marked the arrival of big game hunters that migrated out of Beringia and then dispersed throughout the Americas, otherwise known as the Clovis First theory.